-You cannot convince a child that their parent is not the best one out there.
+You cannot convince a child that their parent is not the best.
 I know children who would throw toys out of the pram if you were to say that their father or mother is not as good as another parent.
-These are the sort of things that little boys in playgrounds would fight over when I was growing up.
+These are the things that little boys in playgrounds would fight over when I was growing up.

 The sentiment stretches on to superheroes.
 Children will argue for hours on end over which superhero is better than another is all sorts of different scenarios.
-You will hear them say, of course, Aquaman is better than superman when if they were to fight in the water.
+You will hear them say that Aquaman is better than Superman if they were to fight in the water.
 You cannot possibly convince them otherwise.

 Our faith in Christ should be along with the same patterns.
 Nothing!
-Absolutely nothing should be able to convince of anything that is contrary to who he is.
+Nothing should be able to convince of anything contrary to who he is.
 There will be winds, storms and torrents in life.
-Unless your faiths become like that of a child, you will be shaken and lose your way.
+Unless your faiths become like a child’s, you will be shaken and lose your way.
 Childlike faith will hold on to its truth no matter what stands contrary.

 Childlike faith is Dependent

-One of the ways in which life models faith is in the area of dependency.
-When we are babies we depend on our parents, nannies, guardians and anyone else willing to help us.
+One of how life models faith is in the area of dependency.
+When we are babies, we depend on our parents, nannies, guardians and anyone else willing to help us.
 They are responsible for our survival.
 If not for them, we would starve.
 If not for them, we would fall to the weather elements and die of the disease.

 Everything we do in that period is down to their contribution.
 As we grow a little older, perhaps when we start to move on our own we start to desire independence.
 We want to be able to do things on our own.
 The world expects this of us.
 It is great to be independent and able to support those that have supported us.

 The only problem is that this also becomes the way that our faith in Christ is.
 God forbid that we would not mature as Christians.
 Maturity in Christ must present itself in increased dependency.
-The more you are able to see and do in Christ, the more you need his guidance.
+The more you can see and do in Christ, the more you need his guidance.

 Christian leadership hinges on this principle.
 Where you will find leaders falling off in ministry, they have begun to take the place of God.
-Once that desire for dependency is lost, we slowly get lost as well.
+Once that desire for dependency is lost, we also slowly get lost.